Last Updated on November 14, 2022

 Eating junk food provides instant gratification, whereas eating properly takes months before you start to see any noticeable changes in your body.
 We have a hard time forming good habits not because we lack the willpower or intelligence to do so, but because our brains are wired to reward or punish us for our actions in the here and now.

 Bad habits tend to give us the comfort we think we need or desire but that comfort comes with many negative consequences.
 Our brain is wired in a way that it craves the reward after doing something.

-Smoking, alcohol, porn and other sorts of bad activities release a lot of comforts giving a ‘feel-good hormone’ called dopamine.
+Smoking, alcohol, porn, and other sorts of bad activities release a lot of comfort giving a ‘feel-good hormone’ called dopamine.

 Go do positive actions, watch positive and motivational movies, hit that gym, eat that veggie, and then your mind will train itself to work harder.
 Give your mind that dopamine by doing some hard work, not by shortcuts.